 Not sure what you should pack for your first wild camping adventure?
 Don’t worry – we’ve got you covered!
 Here’s a checklist of all the essential gear you’ll need for a trouble-free time in the Great Outdoors:

-- 1 The Essentials
+The Essentials Checklist

 Obviously, nothing is more important than your backpack – you’ll be carrying most of your other gear in it.
 Get yourself a hiking backpack with a volume of between 60 and 85 liters and make sure that it’s comfortable, durable, and that it has a lot of compartments, pouches, and pockets.
 Also, try to go with one that distributes the weight as evenly as possible.